thinkjs/www.thinkjs.org/view/en/doc/2.0/deploy.md

 ```

 Modify the localhost in `server_name localhost` into the corresponding domain name.
-Modify the 8360 in `set $node_port 8360` into as the same as the listening one in the project.
+Modify the 8360 in `set $node_port 8360` into the one your are using.

-After the modification is complete, copy the cofing file to the config file directory of nginx, then reload the config by the command `nginx -s reload`.
-So you can access by the domain name.
+After the modification is complete, copy the config file to the config file directory of nginx, then reload the config by the command `nginx -s reload`.
+So you can access the application through the domain name.

 It is recommended to open the config `proxy_on` online, so that you can forbid to access directly by IP + port.
 Modify the config file `src/common/config/env/production.js`, eg.